 The cheerful German soldiers in the trenches filled the autumn rains spread the food for their comrades.
 Water is pumped out of the trench using a mechanical pump.
-Photo taken during Battle for Velikiye Luki, October, 1943.
+Photo taken during Battle for Velikiye Luki, October 1943.

 With the advent of mechanized warfare, soldiers occupying trenches to conduct long-term combat operations were largely obsolete.
 Relatively little use was made of trenches in the mobile warfare of World War II in Europe.
-Usually they were used for defensive, supply storage, place to sleep and eat, and medical purposes.
+Usually, they were used for defensive, supply storage, place to sleep and eat, and medical purposes.

-- Trench Foot is a medical condition caused by prolonged exposure of the feet to damp, unsanitary, and cold conditions.
+Trench Foot is a medical condition caused by prolonged exposure of the feet to damp, unsanitary, and cold conditions.
 It is one of many immersion foot syndromes.
 Affected feet may become numb, affected by erythrosis (turning red) or cyanosis (turning blue) as a result of poor vascular supply, and feet may begin to have a decaying odor due to the possibility of the early stages of necrosis setting in.